 Discipleship in a growing faith.

-Investing in the spiritual formation of each other is a vital part of that community, and this commitment to spiritual growth is a part of every aspect of life at Taylor.
-Whether in the classroom, attending a residence hall Bible study or sharing a cup of coffee with a friend, our faith is at the forefront of our life together.
+Investing in the spiritual formation of each other is a vital part of our community, and this commitment to spiritual growth is part of every aspect of life at Taylor.
+Whether in the classroom, attending a residence hall Bible study, or sharing a cup of coffee with a friend, our faith is at the forefront.

-Day in and day out you’ll experience a community that seeks to build up and hold one another accountable in sharing our values and ideals.
+Day in and day out, you’ll experience a community that seeks to build up and hold each other accountable in sharing our values and ideals.
 We may not always succeed but there is as much to be learned in our failures as in our successes.